bitshares/bitshares-ui/Translations.md

 ## Instructions:

-###### For a translation to be completed we have work on two different kind of files.
-There's one single file with all the short strings that belongs to the interface itself, and the markdown help files that are embedded on many sections from the interface.
+###### For a translation to be completed we have to work on two different type of files.
+There's one single file with all the short strings that belongs to the interface itself, and on the other side the markdown help files that are embedded on many sections in the interface.
 ###### As both resources have different formats they are divided in two Transifex projects:

-### Main interface strings
+### Graphene User Interfase, main strings

 **https://www.transifex.com/bitshares/graphene-ui**

+#### **Two simple rules:**

-* This file has JSON line key/value paires.
-Only values must be translated (just the text between double quotes).
+1. This file has JSON style key/value pairs.
+Only values must be translated (justthe text between "double quotes").

-* Some values have placeholders with the format "%(variable)s", those should not be translated.
-They can be moved inside a string if needed for better syntax but they should not be modified.
+2. Some values have placeholders with the format "%(variable)s", those should not be translated.
+They can be moved inside a string if needed for better grammar, but they should not be modified.

-* The best practis is to use the [**Copy source string button**](http://docs.transifex.com/tutorials/txeditor/#4-translation-time) and edit just de translatable text.
+##### The best practice is to use the [**Copy source string button**](http://docs.transifex.com/tutorials/txeditor/#4-translation-time) and just replace de translatable text.
+===

 ### Help content files

 **https://www.transifex.com/bitshares/graphene-ui-help**

-This are Github markdown pages.
-This makes translated content highly portable, ready to use on other interfacs and websites.
+* These are Github markdown pages.
+This approach makes translated content highly portable, ready to use on many other  interfaces and websites.

-Actually Transifex does not support markdown format so we have to work with plain text here too.
-That means each line is considered as a string.
-It can be a little annoying but worth it for the continuous integration.
+* Actually Transifex does not support markdown format so we have to work with plain text here too.
+That means each line is parsed as one string.
+This can be a little annoying but it is worth for the sake of continuous integration.

-##### Two simple rules:
+#### **Two simple rules:**

-* To preserve markdown syntax all symbols must remain where they are.
+1. To preserve markdown syntax all symbols must remain where they are: ###. [ ]  ( ) ** ** __ __ etc.
-Here again, when markdown formating is present, using the [**Copy source string button**](http://docs.transifex.com/tutorials/txeditor/#4-translation-time) helpful.
+Here again, when markdown formating is present, using the [**Copy source string button**](http://docs.transifex.com/tutorials/txeditor/#4-translation-time) is very helpful to prevent mistakes.

-* Link names can be translated but we have to preserve paths and filenames.
-Links looks like:
+2. Link names can be translated but we have to preserve paths and filenames.
+Links looks like this:
  ```
  [translatable link name](non-translatable/path-to/filename.md)
  ```
-* 100% translated and reviewed pages are instantly available at **https://github.com/rngl4b/graphene-ui/tree/transifex/help**
+##### 100% translated and reviewed pages are instantly available at https://github.com/rngl4b/graphene-ui/tree/transifex/help